-We are specialised in marine ecosystems research.
+We are specialised in marine ecosystems functioning and characterisation research.
 Knowlegde of their structure and functioning will result in an improved management of the environment and its resources.

 Our two main areas of activity are: